Orthelious/PDCP_Spring2019/units/B_IntellectualProperty/b1_intro_to_intellectual_property.md

 ## // The Big Three in IP: Patent, Copyright, Trademark
-There are a number of smaller, specific categories of IP in US law ([like plant species!](https://www.wipo.int/sme/en/documents/upov_plant_variety_fulltext.html)) For the purposes of this course, we're going to discuss the three major catories of IP:
+There are a number of smaller, specific categories of IP in US law ([like plant species!](https://www.wipo.int/sme/en/documents/upov_plant_variety_fulltext.html)) For the purposes of this course, we're going to discuss the three major categories of IP:

 * **Patents** — Protects specific inventions and related processes.* **Copyrights** — Protects “original works of authorship.”* **Trademark** — Protects names, phrases and symbols used in commerce.